vitessio/website/content/en/docs/13.0/user-guides/configuration-basic/vtorc.md

 Bringing up `vtorc` should immediately cause a primary to be elected among the vttablets that have come up.

 The `vtorc` config supports `Durability` setting.
-Look at [Durability Policies](../durability_policy) for more information on the possible durability policies.
+Look at [Durability Policies](../durability_policy) for more information on the available durability policies.

 You can optionally add a `clusters_to_watch` flag that contains a comma separated list of keyspaces or `keyspace/shard` values.
 If specified, `vtorc` will manage only those clusters.